 Note, most cryptocurrency trading is done through short term price speculation instead of the longer-term holding of digital currencies at exchanges.
-As a result, brokers that offer leveraged crypto CFDs and forex trading are often a good place to start.
+As a result, firms that offer leveraged crypto CFDs and forex trading are often a good place to start.

-When you start cryptocurrency trading, one of the key decisions you’ll need to make is which broker to open a trading account with.
+When you start cryptocurrency trading, one of the key decisions you’ll need to make is which cryptocurrency broker to open a trading account with.
 This is where you’ll exchange money for crypto products or assets.
 The tools offered, market access provided, and range of instruments can all impact returns.
-So when comparing brokers, it’s important to consider the below.
+So when comparing providers, it’s important to consider the below.

 If you just want to buy and hold Bitcoin, for example, you’ll be looking for an easy-access and secure crypto exchange that will serve as an online wallet.
 If you’re looking to start day trading cryptocurrency, you’ll want a competitive instrument that meets your needs.
 IQ Option, for example, offers investing in cryptos through forex and CFDs.
 In addition, they provide cryptocurrency trading multipliers which provide extra leverage in return for greater risk.
 For traders with limited capital, such products may help maximise profits.